ben0bi/Be-LED/README.md

 (TODO)

-Administering the Box + NOT YET FUNCTIONAL
+Administering the Box.

 Go to BoxIP/admin.html and input the password you provided.
 If there is no password set, a password creation page pops up.

+You can now:
+ + Reset your password.
+ + Set the startup text.
+ + Set the time of how long the local IP will be shown on the box.
+[NOT YET]
+ + Hide or show messages from the front page (index.html) and how many.

++ PASSWORD

-If you forgot your password, just delete the admin_password file.
+If you forgot your password, just delete the admin_password file directly on the file system, with a screen attached or over ssh.

-The password will be SHA2 encoded in the file and when you send it.
+The password will be encoded in the file.
 The administer page will be sent as whole by node, if you input the right password.
-So, no one can change admin stuff (-html) if he does not know the password.
+So, no one can change admin stuff (per html) if he does not know the password.

-You can also change the password on the admin page. [not yet]
+You can also change the password on the admin page.
+For that you need to know the old password.
+See above if you forgot it.